The Port Arthur tragedy – how our… | Alannah & Madeline Foundation Skip to main content

 In the years since our work began to keep children happy, safe and strong, we are proud to have been involved in so many milestone moments that have continued and expanded our impact.

-You can take a look at the many important moments in our timeline and explore the ways we have evolved over the years to achieve the mission Walter set out in Alannah and Madeline’s honour.
+You can take a look at the many important moments in our timeline and see how we have evolved over the years to achieve the mission Walter set out in Alannah and Madeline’s honour.

 Walter shared, "I think if they were looking down and could see what the Alannah & Madeline Foundation does in their names, and the gun laws that are now part of the legacy of the event of that day, they'd be really proud."